Easebourne: Governance

 An electoral ward of the same name exists.
 This ward includes Lodsworth and at the 2011 census had a population of 2,492.

 Amenities

 There is one public house in Easebourne, the White Horse, and one in Henley, the Duke Of Cumberland.
 The Rother Inn closed in 1994 and the Holly Tree in 2004.
 Cowdray Park, to the east of the village, has a golf course, and is home to a cricket club and a first-class polo club.

 Parish

 The parish church of St Mary is 13th century or earlier, and is a Grade I listed building.
 The parish includes the hamlet of Henley to the north, where there was a Mission Hall established in 1885, since closed.
 In the 2001 census there were 708 households with a total population of 1,717 of whom 785 were economically active.

 Notable buildings

-Including the parish church, there are 88 listed buildings in the parish of Easebourne.
+Including the parish church, there are 88 listed buildings in the parish of Easebourne as of June 2026.
+Many have been described and illustrated by The Midhurst Society.